Classes are 6:00 pm to 8:00 pm; see descriptions below

 Learn how to properly plant trees and provide good after-care.
 Many trees are not planted properly, and this affects their health and longevity.
 Learn proper pruning techniques to create a safe and strong structure so your tree remains an asset for many years.
 We will review the 3-cut method and making decisions on where and what to cut and how much to cut.

 Brian Hudelson, Director of the Plant Disease Diagnostics Clinic (https://pddc.wisc.edu/) will speak about common diseases of vegetables and their management.
-You will get tips and strategies for preventing disease as well and digital copies of a number of fact sheets on various common vegetable diseases. (note this class runs an extra hour long)
+You will get tips and strategies for preventing disease as well and digital copies of a number of fact sheets on various common vegetable diseases. (note this class runs an extra hour long: it will NOT by recorded)

 Organic and Small Farm Outreach Specialist Claire Strader will get you ready for organic vegetable gardening with strategies and tips for advanced as well as newer gardeners.
 She will cover crop selection, creating in-ground beds, timing of crops, crop spacing, building productive soils, using cover crops, and more.
 You will leave with at least four electronic handouts full of great information.